US COVID-19 death toll exceeds Americans killed in Vietnam War as cases top 1 million

 The coronavirus deaths in the United States fall short of the approximately 100,000 Americans killed by seasonal flu in 1967, according to the CDC.
 It is also far less deadly than the Spanish flu, which began in 1918 and killed 675,000 Americans.

-Unprecedented stay-at-home orders to try to curb the spread of the virus have hammered the economy, with the number of Americans seeking unemployment benefits over the last five weeks soaring to 26.5 million.
+Unprecedented stay-at-home orders to try to curb the spread of the virus have hammered the economy, leading to an increase in the number of Americans seeking unemployment benefits.

 About a dozen states are beginning to relax the stay-at-home restrictions despite the warning of health experts that premature actions could cause a surge in new cases.